MachineLearningLifeScience/poli-baselines/readme.md

 ## More examples

-The `examples` folder includes the optimization of more complex objective functions such as `foldx` stability (if you have `foldx` installed in your computer), and the use of advanced black box optimizers like (Line) Bayesian Optimization, or NSGA-2.
+The `examples` folder includes the optimization of more complex objective functions such as `foldx` stability (if you have `foldx` installed in your computer), and the use of advanced black box optimizers like (Line) Bayesian Optimization.

 ## Want to contribute?